‘Queen Of Curves’ Abigail Ratchford Exposes Massive Cleavage In Tiny Yellow Top On Instagram

 Fans also flocked to the comments section to gush over the model, telling her that she looked gorgeous and commenting on her piercing green eyes.

-Abigail has become a social media sensation and has been featured in websites such as Esquire, Maxim, Sports Illustrated, and more.
+Abigail has become a social media sensation and has been featured on websites such as Esquire, Maxim, Sports Illustrated, and more.
 She’s also appeared on TV for roles on networks such as ABC and E!, even landing a part on NBC’s former hit series, Parks and Recreation.

-Ratchford has also become a coveted model for designers to land during Fashion Week, and shows no signs of slowing down her blossoming career.
+Ratchford has also become a coveted model for designers to land during Fashion Week, and she shows no signs of slowing down her blossoming career.

 In the biography section of her official website, the model gives fans a little background about herself.